ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 - In Digital, it is crucial to ensure the site details before proceeding with the development because site-specific operations can significantly impact the accuracy and reliability of the results.
 #### **DAQmx**
 - Configure DAQmx sessions with homogeneous pin types.
 Avoid mixing analog and digital pin configurations within a single session.
 For example, when initializing an Analog Input (AI) session, include only pins designated for AI.
-- Try not to access digital extension methods when working with analog methods, and vice-versa.
+- Avoid combining digital extension methods and analog methods.
 Maintain clear separation between analog and digital operations.
 - While accessing the read methods, note that the readings change smoothly over time, not instantly.
-For example, if an Analog Output (AO) is set to write 5V, the corresponding Analog Input (AI) read will show the voltage ramping towards 5V, rather than an immediate 5V reading.
+For example, if an Analog Output (AO) is set to write 5 V, the corresponding Analog Input (AI) read will show the voltage ramping towards 5 V, rather than an immediate 5 V reading.